pdgetrf/mizar_cluster_scripts/README.md

 ./mizar_cluster_up.sh
 ```

 And that's it.
 No, really!
+It takes care of making sure proper cleaning up is done, the correct VNI is used and all those tedious jazz.

 This brings up a kubeadm cluster with slave nodes from the slave.in file, install Mizar, provision a new vpc with 2 subnets (using the correct CNI)